dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/tutorial.1-navigation-basics.md

 #### 2. Preview Pane

 This shows the rendered Markdown of what your currently opened note looks like.
-If you close this pane, you can always bring it back by opening the command palette (`Ctrl+Shift+P / Cmd+Shift+P`) and running the `Dendron: Show Preview` command.
+If you close this pane, you can always bring it back by opening the command palette `%KEYBINDING%+Shift+P` and running the `Dendron: Show Preview` command.

 >💡 The preview pane is read-only and cannot be used to edit notes.
 All editing must be done in the editor pane.

 #### 3. Dendron Workspace

 This shows the files in your vault.
-A vault is where Dendron stores your markdown notes, assets, and other files like schema definitions.
+A vault is where Dendron stores your markdown notes, assets, and some other helper files.
 Clicking on a note here will open it into the editor pane.

 #### 4. Outline